Collection and Use of Personal Information

 Cookies and Other Technologies

-If you want to disable cookies and you’re using the Safari web browser, go to Safari preferences and then to the privacy pane to disable cookies.
+If you want to disable cookies and you’re using the Safari web browser, go to Safari preferences and then to the Security pane to disable cookies.
 On your Apple mobile device, go to Settings, then Safari, and then to the Cookies section.
 For other browsers, check with your provider to find out how to disable cookies.
 Please note that certain features of the Apple website will not be available once cookies are disabled.

 As is true of most websites, we gather some information automatically and store it in log files.
-This information includes Internet Protocol (IP) addresses, browser type and language, Internet service provider (ISP), referring and exit pages, operating system, date/time stamp and clickstream data.
+This information includes Internet Protocol (IP) addresses, browser type and language, Internet service provider (ISP), referring and exit pages, operating system, date/time stamp, and clickstream data.

 In some of our email messages, we use a “click-through URL” linked to content on the Apple website.
 When customers click one of these URLs, they pass through a separate web server before arriving at the destination page on our website.
 We track this click-through data to help us determine interest in particular topics and measure the effectiveness of our customer communications.
 If you prefer not to be tracked in this way, you should not click text or graphic links in the email messages.